-\100% online students are expected to attend their Practicum Agency for 11.25 hours per week.
+Intensive Weekend MSW students are expected to attend practicum for 8-10 hours per week.

 Time sheets are kept in an Excel workbook available to students on Canvas.
 The workbook is designed to calculate the student's hours and total them in a summary tab.
 At the end of each month, the student uploads to Canvas the same workbook with the various monthly hours added.
 This workbook will total the hours completed and be monitored by the Practicum Liaison.
 Each month the timesheet is due no later than the 2nd business day of the next month for Traditional and Online MSW and the 5th business day of the month for the Intensive Weekend Program.